-I am Plutonium Paint’s brand ambassador.
-I am paid for my work, but these opinions are 100% my own.
+I was Plutonium Paint’s brand ambassador.
+I was paid for my work, but these opinions are 100% my own.

 Who says all your Christmas decorations need to be red, white, and green?
 Traditional Christmas decorations look modern and chic when painted in non-traditional colors.
 I took some cheap nutcrackers from the dollar store and gave them a makeover with Plutonium spray paint in colors that match my living room palette.